RaeHernandez/Security-Audit/README.md

 ## Files in Repo
 - `BotiumPosture.docx` – IT manager’s notes and posture documentation
-- `Controls_and_Compliance_Checklist.docx` – checklist of controls and compliance status with recommendations
+- `Controls_and_Compliance_Checklist.pdf` – checklist of controls and compliance status with recommendations
 - `README.md` – project documentation

 ## Reflection